 In organizations today, it’s common for teams to have a matrix or cross-functional structure.
 This means team members can easily report to multiple managers, supervisors, and team leads.
 This dynamic increases the risk for internal conflict and competition between department-specific priorities that can make reaching a goal more difficult.
 It is vital for cross-functional teams to have open communication, transparency, and strong support from all managers and executives who have employees participating in other teams.

-If team members and managers are geographically separated, online meetings with screen sharing technology can be used to encourage open dialogues and support management involvement through joint meetings.
+If team members and managers are geographically separated, online meetings with screen sharing and video chat can be used to encourage open dialogues and support management involvement through joint meetings.
 Some specific areas of support include:

 - Performing joint onboarding sessions for new employees

 - Agreeing up-front about how employee’s time will be split between team and non-team tasks

 - Setting processes for conflict-resolution